juliankrispel/jkrsp/content/blog/environments-per-pull-request/index.md

 ### Github actions to control the lifecycle of short lived environments.

 We'll create 3 github actions as part of this tutorial to manage our environments.
-Github actions are basically `yml` files that are located in `.github/workflows/`
+Github actions are basically `YAML` files that are located in `.github/workflows/`.

 1. `create_pr_env.yml` - The lifecycle of a feature starts when pull request is opened.
 This is when we want to create our short lived environment.
 2. `update_pr_env.yml` - When the pull request is updated, we want to update the environment to reflect the changes made.